Mike Nifong: Duke lacrosse case

-On December 22, 2006, Nifong dropped the rape charge (while the sexual assault and kidnapping charges were still being pursued) against the three lacrosse players after Mangum changed her story, saying that she was no longer certain whether she was penetrated vaginally by one or more of the men.
+On December 22, 2006, Nifong dropped the rape charge (while the sexual assault and kidnapping charges were still being pursued) against the men after Mangum changed her story, saying that she was no longer certain whether she was penetrated vaginally by any of the men.
 This was a few days after it was revealed in court that Nifong had withheld evidence from the defense concerning DNA tests.
 Nifong was strongly criticized for pressing ahead with what appeared to many to be a weak case without any physical evidence.
 The defense argued that Mangum had given at least a dozen different accounts of the incident, changing the number of attackers from twenty to three, and modifying the methods by which she was assaulted.

 In January 2007, Nifong sent a letter to then-North Carolina Attorney General Roy A. Cooper, asking his office to assume responsibility of the case.
-This came days after Mangum changed her story again, claiming that suspect Seligmann was not involved in the alleged attack.
+This came days after Mangum changed her story again, claiming that Seligmann was not involved in the alleged attack.
 Previously she had accused him and two others of the alleged rape.

 The next day, Cooper announced that his office would take over the case.
 In April, he announced that charges against the three players would be dropped and that "based on the significant inconsistencies between the evidence and the various accounts given by the accusing witness, we believe these three individuals are innocent of these charges".

+In December 2024, Mangum stated in a letter that she lied about her accusations against Evans, Finnerty, and Seligmann and wanted to publicly apologize for her actions.
+She further admitted, during a December 11, 2024 podcast interview, that she "made up a story that wasn't true" about the white lacrosse players who attended a party where she was hired to be a stripper.